9 Steps for Growing Big Garlic!

 Keep growing garlic cool

-The key to this step is to keep your garlic’s soil cool for as long as possible until it is ready for harvest.
-This will give it the longest time possible to develop large heads.
-If your soil gets too hot too early, head growth will stop when they are still small.
+The key to this step is to keep your garlic's soil cool for as long as possible until it is ready for harvest.
+This will give it the longest time possible to develop larger cloves.
+If your soil gets too hot too early, head growth will stop, resulting in small bulbs.

 How to Keep Your Garlic Cool in the Summer